ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Steps:

 1. The Transaction Originator, the Transaction Sender, and the Developer navigate to the L2 interface and initiate the process of creating a new transaction.
-2. The L2 interface displays the estimated Transaction Fee and its components (Base Fee, Execution Fee, and Priority Fee) to the Transaction Originator, the Transaction Sender, and the Developer.
+2. The L2 interface displays the estimated Transaction Fee and its components (Execution Fee, Data Fee, and Priority Fee) to the Transaction Originator, the Transaction Sender, and the Developer.
 3. The Transaction Originator, the Transaction Sender, and the Developer proceed to submit the Transaction to the L2.

 Test Passing Criteria: